lammps/lammps/doc/src/pair_reaxff.rst

 """""""

-The keyword defaults are checkqeq = yes, enobonds = yes, lgvdw = no, safezone = 1.2, mincap = 50, minhbonds = 25, list/blocking = yes on CPU, no on GPU).
+The keyword defaults are checkqeq = yes, enobonds = yes, lgvdw = no, safezone = 1.2, mincap = 50, minhbonds = 25, list/blocking = yes on CPU, no on GPU.

 ----------